 Interior renderings and details of the renovation of the Hong Kong China Temple have been released.
 The temple closed last month for a three-year project that will upgrade the mechanical, electrical, heating, and plumbing systems.
 To create a better patron experience, some of the rooms and windows will be reconfigured, and the meetinghouse level will be repurposed for temple use.
 The building will receive better protection against moisture and will be refaced with new exterior stone.
 New art glass, artwork, and furniture—following an Asian motif—will beautify the interior of the building.
 The steeple and angel Moroni will be removed.

 Hong Kong China Temple Closes for Renovation

 The Hong Kong China Temple officially closes today to accommodate an extensive renovation.
-It was the first multipurpose temple building constructed by the Church, housing a temple, meetinghouse, family history center, mission office, and three apartments.
+It was originally built as a multipurpose building, housing the temple, a meetinghouse, a family history center, a mission office, and three apartments.
 Several non-temple spaces are expected to be reclaimed for temple worship, as the Church in recent years has constructed a meetinghouse, housing facilities, mission office, and distribution center across the street.

 Hong Kong China Temple to Undergo Renovation

 The First Presidency has announced that the Hong Kong China Temple will close on July 8, 2019, for an extensive renovation.
 The temple was originally constructed in the 1990s as a multipurpose Church facility housing a temple, a meetinghouse, a family history center, a small mission office, and three apartments with elevators that go only to certain floors.
 The Church has since constructed a beautiful meetinghouse, housing facilities, mission office, and distribution center across the street, reclaiming many of the functions that were once housed in the temple building.